mvlg/mvlg.github.io/index.md

 ### Nature, Technology, Politics

-Another major strand of my research addresses the aesthetic and political roles that nonhuman nature, ecological systems, and organic form have played in twentieth-century Germany.
-With Gregory Bryda, I co-edited a 2022 special issue of the [Zeitschrift für Kunstgeschichte](https://www.degruyter.com/journal/key/zkg/html?lang=en) on _Art and Environment in the Third Reich_, which brings together scholars from both medieval and modern periods to offer new perspectives on the representation and manipulation of nature under fascism.
-I have also published on themes from [vegetal vitalism in Weimar cinema and philosophy](https://direct.mit.edu/grey/article-abstract/doi/10.1162/grey_a_00252/10781/Vegetal-Gestures-Cinema-and-the-Knowledge-of-Life?redirectedFrom=fulltext), to the place of anti-Darwinist biology and natural philosophy in the thought of the modernist architect Mies van der Rohe, and (with Marco Tamborini) a forthcoming essay examining how German politics informed modern ideas about nonhuman technology.
+Other work of mine has addressed twentieth-century German perspectives on nonhuman nature, ecological systems, and organic form.
+With Gregory Bryda, I co-edited a 2022 special issue of the [Zeitschrift für Kunstgeschichte](https://www.degruyter.com/journal/key/zkg/html?lang=en) on _Art and Environment in the Third Reich_, on the representation and manipulation of nature under fascism.
+Related publications have dealt with [vegetal vitalism in Weimar cinema and philosophy](https://direct.mit.edu/grey/article-abstract/doi/10.1162/grey_a_00252/10781/Vegetal-Gestures-Cinema-and-the-Knowledge-of-Life?redirectedFrom=fulltext), the role of anti-Darwinist biology and natural philosophy in the thought of the modernist architect Mies van der Rohe, and (with Marco Tamborini) an essay on relationship between German politics and modern ideas about nonhuman technology.

-### Migration as Method: Diffusionism and the Global Politics of Prehistory
+### Migration as Method: Diffusionism and the Global Politics of the Deep Past, 1890–1960

-During the period between 1890 and 1940, archaeologists and anthropologists developed a common method to model and visualize cultural origins by reconstructing the movements of artifacts, bodies, and customs across geographical space.
-My current long-term project examines the circulation of this diffusionist method, and the migrationist narratives it helped create, across disciplines and national institutions.
-Focusing on scholars in Germany, Austria, Great Britain, the United States and Mexico, “Migration as Method” investigates how a new, global scope of prehistory developed in response to very contemporary motivations and concerns: nationalism, colonization, economic integration, world wars, imperial expansion, diaspora, and mass displacement.
-As I argue, early twentieth-century ideas and theories about cultural diffusion and mobility continue to shape discussions around national identity and ‘origins’ in today’s globalized world, bearing on issues that range from the legacies of genocide to debates over indigenous land rights.
+During the period between 1890 and 1960, archaeologists and anthropologists developed a common method to model and visualize cultural origins.
+By comparing far-flung artifacts, ideas and practices, they aimed to reconstruct the ancient migrations of peoples and cultures on a global scale.
+Widely known under the name of 'diffusionism', this method itself quickly diffused across disciplines and national institutions, especially in Germany, Austria, France, Great Britain, the United States and Mexico.
+My current project investigates how the search for culture contacts in the deep past responded to very contemporary motivations and concerns, including nationalism, colonization, world wars, imperial expansion, diaspora, and forced migration.
+The project aims to unpack the ambivalent legacy of these early twentieth-century theories of cultural diffusion, which continue to inform discussions around migration, identity and belonging today.

 A first iteration of this project was a [2021 essay](http://www.lapartdeloeil.be/fr/revues_details.php?vid=29) detailing the history of diffusionist anthropology and cultural morphology in Germany.
 Together with Frederika Tevebring, I convene the research network ‘Migrating Prehistories’, based at King’s College, London, and the Warburg Institute.